'Scary' Haaland is 'all the best strikers in one'

-Erling Haaland is Ronaldo, Zlatan Ibrahimovic & more superstars in one
+Erling Haaland is Cristiano Ronaldo, Zlatan Ibrahimovic & more superstars in one

 Last updated on .From the section Man City